tonypdmtr/68hc08/asm8.md

     `~{n}.{:{n}-:mloop+}.1~`

--   The body of a macro may contain nested embedded expressions (in any field, even comments) of the form {}, like one can do with strings, where  is any valid expression, normally including some parameter placeholder(s).
+-   The body of a macro may contain nested embedded expressions (in any field, even comments) of the form `{expr}`, like one can do with strings, where `expr` is any valid expression, normally including some parameter placeholder(s).
 Expressions are evaluated last, after expansion of parameter placeholders but before the `~n.s.l~` type placeholder (described later).

 -   To accommodate indexed mode instruction operands within any one parameter (provided the macro is called with a non-comma parameter separator), you can